DoctorAmerica/wtdatascraper/README.md

 ## Reason

-There currently is no comprehensive data sheet with all of the relevant and useful information on the wiki, especially one that can be easily used for statistical analysis.
-To address this problem, I am going ahead to make a tool for the purposes of scraping as much of the statistics off of the wiki as possible.
-I'm going to be starting with the ground trees first due to simplicity and cohesiveness, but I will probably add Air, and possibly Naval later.
+There currently is no comprehensive data sheet with all of the relevant and useful information on the wiki, and non-aggregated data from replays, especially one that can be easily used for statistical analysis.
+To address this problem, I am going ahead to make a tool for the purposes of scraping as much of the statistics as possible.
+I'm going to be starting with the ground trees (with a focus on realistic battles) first due to simplicity and cohesiveness, but I will probably add Air, and possibly Naval later.

 ## Installation